Subscribe to our mailing list

 Sampan recommends you speak to your own doctor for up-to-date and specific advice about health risks and necessary vaccinations.
 You should have appropriate travel insurance that includes sufficient health care.

-Most travellers are recommended to be vaccinated against Hepatitis A, Tetanus and Typhoid.
+Most travellers are recommended to be vaccinated against diphtheria, hepatitis A, tetanus and typhoid.
 Some travellers are recommended to be vaccinated against cholera, hepatitis B, Japanese encephalitis, rabies and tuberculosis.
 Please check with your doctor what is recommended for you.

 If you are arriving in India from Sub-Saharan Africa or other yellow-fever areas you must present evidence of vaccination.
 This is necessary even if just transiting through such places.